Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 ## Certificate Authority (CA)

 CA is a trusted third party that verifies the Public Key provided by the server and validates it by including  its digital signature into the X.509 Certificate.
-In layman terms, it is like the Government provides a authenticity for one's passport which is accepted in all Airports of the world.
+In layman terms, it is like the Government whch provides a digital signature for one's passport that can be verified and accepted in all Airports of the world.

 ## Root Certificate

-The root certificate, also called a trusted root, is one of the certificates issued by a trusted CA. It’s a special type of X.509 digital certificate which is used for issuing other certificates called intermediates and further end-user SSL Certificate for avoiding the risk of getting compromised.
+The root certificate, also called a trusted root, is one of the certificates issued by a trusted CA. It’s a special type of X.509 digital certificate which is used for issuing other certificates called intermediates and further end-user TLS Certificates for avoiding the risk of getting compromised.

 ## Intermediate Certificate